 Condensation is normal on all big airliners, but the 787 has a higher level of humidity for longer periods to make passengers more comfortable, about 15 percent for the 787 compared with 4-5 percent for conventional metal aircraft, Boeing said.
 The humidity can be much higher when any plane is on the ground with doors open, perhaps 95 percent, because it matches the ambient air.
 At cruising altitude, however the air is dry and moisture comes mostly from passengers.

 Water conducts electricity, and high moisture levels could raise the likelihood of short circuits.
-Long-term exposure to moisture can cause corrosion on electrical wires and batteries."All avenues"
+Long-term exposure to moisture can cause corrosion on electrical wires and batteries.

 Boeing's chief 787 engineer, Mike Sinnett, told Reuters that the humidity controller on the 787, made by CTT Systems AB of Sweden, is designed to "dry out the crown" or upper fuselage, of the aircraft, and prevent moisture from accumulating.
 Without the system "we would wind up having that water stay in the insulation."

 Sinnett said the aircraft is designed to combat corrosion, and the main purpose of the CTT system is to eliminate water because the water's weight cut's fuel efficiency.